1960–1980: Automated Tape Laying (ATL)

 The advent of 3D printing with continuous fiber

 As 3D printing became commonplace in manufacturing for more industrial applications, 3D printing with continuous fiber has found its niche in structural components.
-Today, there is a slew of technology aiming towards achieving the higher fiber volume fraction, faster print of larger structure, or low-cost equipment to make composites more mainstream.
+Today, there is a slew of technology aiming toward achieving a higher fiber volume fraction, faster print of larger structures, or low-cost equipment to make composites more mainstream.

 Trend towards hybridization

 As technology is constantly evolving, we start to see more of a combination of technologies.
 A good example of hybridization is the system from Electroimpact.
 They performed thermoplastic AFP layup on a 3D printed mold, within the same cell using the same system.
 This is a step-change in manufacturing efficiency, as the same system can 3D print a mold, then create a carbon fiber part from that mold.

 Figure 3.
 Hybridization in composites manufacturing

 On a smaller scale, this same process can be achieved by combining systems.
 Desktop 3D printers are becoming larger, and are more capable of producing accurate components.
 These components can be treated as a substrate on which thermoplastic tapes can be laid as a reinforcement.
 Addcomposites is one of the only companies that can offer a fiber placement system on this scale, that would be strategic to implement this method.

 Let's provide a real example from a growing industry that has to make these types of decisions regularly: air mobility.